How Long Do Tesla Batteries Last?

 How long before Tesla batteries need to be replaced?

 Despite this, you don’t have to worry too much about battery replacement, thanks to Tesla’s warranty.
 Depending on the model, it covers 100,000 – 150,000 miles of range, or 8 years, whichever occurs first.
-Simply put, you can drive your Tesla Model Y for 41 miles per day (15,000 miles per year) within the 8-year warranty period.
+Put, you can drive your Tesla Model Y for 41 miles per day (15,000 miles per year) within the 8-year warranty period.

 Replacing Tesla Batteries